 — Marine Ecology Progress Series (MEPS) (@MEPS_IR) July 12, 2021

-I am excited to announce that Chapter 1 of my dissertation is published in the science journal Marine Ecology Progress Series!
-We found that both maternal size and the amount of food a female was given significantly affected maternal body condition and total reproductive output in captive Rosy Rockfish.
-Reproductive output included both the number of annual broods and annual realized fecundity.
-Warmer temperatures also allowed for broods to be produced more quickly.
-These results demonstrate that reproduction in these fish is dependent on their environment.
+I am excited that Chapter 1 of my dissertation was published in the science journal, Marine Ecology Progress Series!
+In this laboratory study, we found that both maternal body size and the amount of food a female was given influenced body condition and total reproductive output in captive Rosy Rockfish.
+Reproductive output was measured as the number of broods produced by a female each year and the fecundity of each brood to determine annual realized fecundity (the sum of larvae released in all broods over a reproductive season).
+We also found that broods were produced more quickly with warmer water.
+These results demonstrate that reproduction in these fish is influenced by their environment.
+Thus, it is important to consider the impacts of climate change on shifts in ocean productivity and temperature and how these environmental shifts will influence fish population reproductive productivity.
 A huge THANK YOU to all who were involved in making this study a success!
 Please reach out if you would like a copy of the article.
 Happy reading!